blues/app-accelerators/65-off-grid-livestock-water-tank-monitor/README.md

 **Routing to the cloud (high level only).** Notehub supports HTTP, MQTT, AWS, Azure, GCP, Snowflake, and other destinations; route configuration is project-specific and outside the scope of this reference design.
 See the [Notehub routing docs](https://dev.blues.io/notehub/notehub-walkthrough/#routing-data-with-notehub) — this project ships no downstream endpoint.

-## 2.5 Quickstart
+## 3. Technical Summary

-1. **Assemble hardware.** Order the BOM from §3, build the circuit per §4, and mount the enclosure on the tank post.
+1. **Assemble hardware.** Order the BOM from §4, build the circuit per §5, and mount the enclosure on the tank post.
 2. **Flash firmware.** Clone this repo, set your Notehub ProductUID in the sketch, and flash via Arduino IDE.
 The FQBN below matches `firmware/livestock_water_tank_monitor/sketch.yaml`, so omitting `--fqbn` also works when invoked from the sketch directory:
    ```bash
    arduino-cli compile --fqbn STMicroelectronics:stm32:Blues:pnum=CYGNET \